SO…WHAT IS STEPHEN MINISTRY, ANYWAY?!?

 WHAT HAPPENS NEXT AFTER TRAINING?

-The current trainees will be commissioned as Stephen Ministers on Sunday, June 23, during the 9:00 a.m. worship service.
-Shortly thereafter they will be linked with one same-gender care receiver.
-The two will meet weekly for 1 or 1-1/2 hours and will remain in the caring relationship for as long as needed.
-Stephen Ministers and Stephen Leaders also continue to meet together twice monthly for continuing education and supervision to ensure that they are providing the best-quality Christian care.
+Lord of Life’s first class of Stephen Ministers was commissioned during worship on June 23, 2019.
+Soon after commissioning, each new Stephen Minister was paired up with one same-gender care receiver.
+Each pair meets for about 1 hour weekly, and the caring relationship will continue for as long as needed.
+Stephen Ministers and Stephen Leaders also continue to meet together twice monthly for continuing education and peer-group supervision to ensure that they are providing the best-quality Christian care possible.
 Confidentiality is critical – whatever a care receiver tells the caregiver remains confidential.
 Even in supervision, the names of care receivers and specific details are never discussed.
 Stephen Ministers initially commit to 2 years of service, which begins at the start of their training, but many recommit to serve longer.

 I’VE NEVER HEARD OF STEPHEN MINISTRY!
 WHAT ELSE CAN YOU TELL ME ABOUT IT?